 The following letter from climate activist Bill McKibben was sent out today by 350.org. — Ed.

 We woke up this morning with a deep sense of sadness.
 Hurricane Sandy has brought serious hardship to many of the people we love and places we treasure.
+It has affected many homes, I was talking to a friend and they suggested that it might be a good idea for people to get some perspective from someone similar to a roofing company austin to work towards rebuilding their homes after all the water drained away.
 Large parts of the Northeast are underwater, millions are still without power, and tens of thousands have been evacuated from their homes.
 Last night the floodwaters were swirling around the bottom floor of our Brooklyn offices.

 Right now, the most important thing we can do is come together as a community and support the relief efforts that are already underway.
 Over the coming days and weeks, we’ll also try and share more ways to get involved in relief efforts in your community.
 Please stay tuned to our Facebook and Twitter account for updates as community based efforts come together.